eshanmherath/eshanmherath/README.md

-### Hi there 👋
+### Hello there 👋

 <!--
 **eshanmherath/eshanmherath** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-Hello, my name is Eshan Mewantha Herath.
+My name is Eshan Mewantha Herath.
 I am an Artificial Intelligence Researcher who is currently focusing on Autonomous Vehicle Design and Psychological aspects of potential General Artificial Agents.
 Currently I am contributing as Chief Scientist to a USA based Artificial Intelligence Startup.
 My professional journey was interesting where I went through many, yet related, deciplines of Mathematics, Electronics, Telecommunication, Software Engineering, Machine Learning and Currently AV Design and Cognitive Robotics.
 Thank you for your interest!

 Gist: